 After a car accident, you may experience another whirlwind experience with the insurance company.
 You will need to file an auto insurance claim for compensation in order to have the costs of damages covered from the car accident.
-Since car repairs can be quite pricey and understanding liability can be tricky, it is imperative for the victim of a car accident to know how to file an insurance claim.
+Since car repairs can be quite pricey and understanding liability can be tricky, it is imperative for the victim of a car accident to know how to file an insurance claim and what are the requirements for antique auto insurance.

 Getting the Police Involved in Your Car Accident Claim